liquidg3/altair/README.md

 Welcome to the IoE.
 Before you get started, you should read this whole thing.
 It's worth it and we'll keep it short!

-#Altair is currently unstable and in active development.
+#Altair is in active development.

 View the [Getting Started Guide](https://github.com/liquidg3/altair/blob/master/docs/gettingstarted.md) if you've already read the important bits **below**.